robatwilliams/decent-code/topics/general-programming.md

 **Order parameters consistently.** Where there are overloads, or many methods taking similar parameters, all the methods should take the common parameters first.

 **Avoid Boolean parameters.** When reading calling code, Boolean parameters make it difficult to know the intent of calls.
-Consider a two-element enum, a parameters object, or a separate method for each case. *Further reading: [The Pitfalls of Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap)*
+Consider a two-element enum, a parameters object, or a separate method for each case. *Further reading: [The Pitfalls of Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap), by Ariya Hidayat*

 ## Logic